-A range of financial and HR policies and procedures are in place.
+A range of financial and human resources policies and procedures are in place.
 Appropriate project management standards and Business Continuity Plans are in place, which are subject to ongoing review.
 There are comprehensive budgeting systems in place and a robust system of budgetary control, including formal quarterly and annual financial reports, which indicate financial performance against forecasts.
 There are clearly defined capital expenditure guidelines in place and procedures are in place to ensure that the Dedicated Schools Grant is properly allocated to and used by schools in line with the terms of grant given by the Secretary of State under section 14 of the Education Act 2002.

 The Council's financial management arrangements conform to the governance requirements of the CIPFA Statement on the Role of the Chief Financial Officer in Local Government (2010).
-The Executive Director of Corporate Services fulfils this role through the following:
+The Executive Director of Corporate Services is designated Chief Finance Officer and fulfils this role through the following: